zorael/kameloso/README.md

             ],

 ### Windows
 Windows is equally affected but for now the easy way out is to not compile said `webtitles` plugin.
-The default Windows build will skip it along with all colouring features, since the colouring is Bash-specific.
+The default Windows build will skip it automatically.

 ## Getting Started